wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 4.3.3 =
+* [New] The tracker can now record more than one outbound link per pageview.
+The corresponding reports have been updated to keep the new column structure into consideration when calculating the values. (thank you, [john](https://wordpress.org/support/topic/external-link-tracking-replace-with-another-link))
+* [Update] The default method for determining the browser from the user agent string will now be our proprietary heuristic function, not browscap anymore.
+If needed, you can change this under Settings > Tracker tab.
+* [Fix] A PHP warning was being returned after tracking a click event on an internal download (thank you, [Stephen S](https://wordpress.org/support/topic/php-notice-undefined-var-data_js)).
+* [Fix] The new version of Browscap bundled with Slimstat 4.3.2 was causing quite a few 500 Server Error messages for our users.
+The nature of the issue remains unclear, however we decided to roll back to the previous version of the data file, which was working without any problems.
+* [Fix] Adding a trailing comma to some of the text settings could trigger unexpected behaviors in the tracker. (thank you, [paronomasiaster](https://wordpress.org/support/topic/slimstat-not-recording-hits))

 = 4.3.2.3 =
 * [Note] Thanks to our user Boris, we were able to clarify some license issues with our partner IP2Location.
 We look forward to extending the functionality implemented by our IP2Location add-on to offer a better user experience, especially when exporting the data.